The complete trademark fee chart ("fee schedule") is accessed by clicking on the button immediately below:

 Initial application fee for electronic filing

-Note: Each of these 3 options have specific requirements that impact the fee amount.
-There are many factors for determining the filing fee for an initial application, and you should be familiar with these factors before accessing the new application forms:
+The cost of attaining a trademark varies depending upon the filing basis selected, and which initial application form is used.
+Each of these filing options have specific requirements that impact the fee amount.
+There are certain factors used to calculate the filing fee for an initial application, and you should be familiar with these factors before accessing the new application forms:

 - Number of marks: Only one mark may be filed per application.
 If you have multiple marks, they require separate applications, each with its own filing fee